pulp-platform/fann-on-mcu/README.md

 ### Prerequisites
 You should have data and a pre-trained network in the FANN format.
+The generated codes uses optimized functions provided in `PULP-DSP`.
 To run the script, python needs to be installed.
 To use pulp platform, pulp sdk needs to be installed, you can find instructions [here](https://github.com/pulp-platform/pulp-sdk).
 This code has been tested with PULP [Mr.Wolf](http://asic.ethz.ch/2017/Mr.Wolf.html).